How to Decide Whether to Change Your Name After Divorce

 The end of a marriage can feel very much like the end of an era.
 Yet as one chapter finishes, the next one is just beginning and, once the emotion of the ending subsides, the thing most women crave is a feeling that they are moving forward.

-Thinking about whether to keep or change your name at this point in your story boils down to which name feels most like positive progression.
-It’s important to recognise that this may not be the same for every woman.
+Thinking about whether to keep or change your name after divorce or dissolution, boils down to which name feels most like positive progression.
+It’s important to recognise that this may not be the same for every person.

-An obvious conclusion is that shedding the name you shared with your ex and reverting to your own birth name is the best way to move forward.
-However, for some women reclaiming their maiden name feels like going backwards.
-Some opt to create a totally new surname to symbolise a brand-new chapter.
+An obvious conclusion is that shedding the name you shared with your ex and reverting to your own birth name or previous surname is the best way to move forward.
+However for some, reclaiming their original name feels like going backwards.
+So, some opt to create a totally new name to symbolise a brand-new chapter.

-Especially for those that married young.
-Going back to their maiden name feels like reverting to a younger, less mature version of themselves.
+Especially for those that married young, going back to a previous surname feels like reverting to a younger, less mature version of themselves.
 A seemingly minor distinction between Miss and Ms can often represent a bridge from your younger self to the woman you are today.

-If you’ve been married for a long time, you may have taken ownership of your married name and you don’t want to relinquish your identity.
+If you’ve been married for a long time, you may have taken ownership of your husband’s surname and you don’t want to relinquish your identity.
 For some, the social standing of remaining a Mrs can offer a sense of security to outside perceptions.
 It could be that you’ve built a professional reputation with your married name and you want the consistency as you move forward.

-Some women want to shed all connection with their ex as quickly as possible and, for them, the name and title of Mrs does not reflect who they are anymore.
-Reverting to their birth name is an act of independence and reclamation of their former identity where they feel grounded to their own roots and heritage.
+Some women want to shed all connection with their ex as quickly as possible and for them to share the same surname as their ex and a title of Mrs does not reflect who they are anymore.
+Reverting back to your maiden name can be seen as an act of independence and reclamation of a former identity where you feel grounded to your roots and heritage.

-Whatever decision you want to make, it’s important to understand that different options feel like forward momentum for different women.
+Whatever decision you wish to make, it’s important to understand that different options feel like forward momentum for different women.
 Choose the option that makes you feel like you’re making progress towards reclaiming the life you want to lead.
+Whether a change of name feels right for your or not, remember there is no obligation to change your name.
+The choice is yours to make.

 trees